Brussels, Belgium · Monday 2 November 2026

 Adjusted Time

-Brussels Airport Marathon is a full marathon held in Brussels, Belgium, scheduled for Sunday 2 November 2025.
-The course is run on road surface with 411m of total elevation gain, reaching a maximum altitude of 87m above sea level.
+Brussels Airport Marathon is a full marathon held in Brussels, Belgium.
+It is scheduled for Monday 2 November 2026.
+The course is run on road surface with 411m of total climbing, with its high point near 87m above sea level.
 For registration and full race details, visit the official Brussels Airport Marathon website.

 Based on historical weather data for November, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 8°C to 13°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (92%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Brussels Airport Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Brussels Airport Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Brussels Airport Marathon against other marathons to find the right race for your goals.